 The District does not have a formal policy on adopting a budget.
-The budget for year ending December 31, 2021, was adopted at the District's December 14, 2020 regular meeting.
-The budget was amended but is not reflected in the minutes.
-Actual expenditures and revenues are within the legal threshold of 5%.
+The budget for year ending December 31, 2022, was adopted at the District's August 8, 2022 regular meeting.
+The budget was amended and adopted on December 12, 2022.
+The original budget for 2023 was adopted on December 12, 2022.
+Actual revenues are within the legal threshold of 5%.
+Actual expenditures were over the 5% legal threshold.